TannerGilbert/LoRa-Introduction/TTN_Introduction/README.md

 2. Hold the SETUP (button at the top of the gateway, next to the LED) for 10 seconds until the LED blinks rapidly in RED.
 3. The gateway now exposes a WiFi AP whose SSID is MINIHUB-xxxxxx where xxxxxx is the last 6 digits of the gateway ID.
 4. The password for this network is printed on the back panel of the device under WiFi PW.
-5. After connecting to this network go to 192.168.4.1 using a web browser to access the WiFi config page.
+5. After connecting to this network, go to 192.168.4.1 using a web browser to access the WiFi config page.
-6. Select the WiFi network and enter the password if it’s a closed network.
+6. Select the WiFi network and enter the password if it's a closed network.
-7. Select the “Save and Reboot” option.
+7. Select the "Save and Reboot" option.
 8. If your config is right,
     * The gateway will blink GREEN for a few seconds while it connects to this network.
     * Then, it will blink GREEN<->RED for a few seconds while it connects to the CUPS endpoint and fetches the necessary information to connect to the LNS traffic endpoint.